Anicodebekeh/Anicodebekeh/readME.md

 Other Common Github Profile Sections
 👩‍💻 I'm currently working on clone YelpCamp using Javascript for both frontend and backend.

-🧠 I'm currently learning javascript
+🧠 I'm currently React and SQL

 👯‍♀️ I'm looking to collaborate on amazing projects